missionatlantic/MissionAtlantic-ODEMM-Analysis/README.md

-# Mission Atlantic ODEMM Analysis
+# Mission Atlantic RISK Analysis

 ## Introduction

-Script for performing the Mission Atlantic ODEMM Analysis.
-ODEMM stands for 'Options for Delivering Ecosystem-Based Marine Management'.
+Script for performing the Mission Atlantic RISK Analysis.
+It has been modified from the ODEMM ('Options for Delivering Ecosystem-Based Marine Management') - approach.

 By Debbi Pedreschi